-On the other hand, \acrfull{drl} is known for its powerful capability to solve complex decision-making problems in a computationally efficient, scalable and flexible manner ---which otherwise is numerically intractable \cite{opf_drl}---, and it is considered one of the state-of-the-art frameworks in Artificial Intelligence (AI) for solving sequential decision making problems \cite{drl_gnn_rev}. \acrshort{drl} based approach aims to learn gradually how to optimize power flow in \acrlong{dn}s and dynamically find the optimal operating point.
-Some approaches use different \acrshort{drl} algorithms to solve the \acrshort{opf}, but none of them use \acrshort{gnn}, so they lose the ability to generalize and do not take advantage of the information about the connections between buses and the properties of the electrical lines connecting them.
-Due to the lack of proposals that mix these two methods, and also because combining \acrshort{drl} and \acrshort{gnn} have shown to increase generalizability and reduce computational complexity in other domains \cite{drl_gnn_rev}, we use both in our proposal.\\
+In power systems, as in many other fields, algorithms of \acrshort{ml} have recently begun to be utilized.
+The latest proposals employ \acrlong{gnn}, a neural network that naturally facilitates the processing of graph data \cite{review_gnn_power}.
+An increasing number of tasks in power systems are being addressed with \acrshort{gnn}, including time series prediction of loads and \acrshort{res}, fault diagnosis, scenario generation, operational control, and more \cite{opf_gnn_cutre}.
+The primary advantage is that by treating power grids as graphs, \acrshort{gnn} can be trained on specific grid topologies and subsequently applied to different ones, thereby generalizing results \cite{review_gnn_power}.
+Conversely, \acrlong{drl} is recognized for its ability to tackle complex decision-making problems in a computationally efficient, scalable, and flexible manner—problems that would otherwise be numerically intractable \cite{opf_drl}.
+It is regarded as one of the state-of-the-art frameworks in Artificial Intelligence (AI) for addressing sequential decision-making challenges \cite{drl_gnn_rev}.
+The \acrshort{drl} based approach seeks to progressively learn how to optimize power flow in electrical networks and dynamically identify the optimal operating point.
+While some approaches utilize various \acrshort{drl} algorithms, none have integrated it with \acrshort{gnn}, which limits their ability to generalize and fully leverage the information regarding connections between buses and the properties of the electrical lines that connect them.
+Given this context, and considering that the combination of \acrshort{drl} and \acrshort{gnn} has demonstrated improvements in generalizability and reductions in computational complexity in other domains \cite{drl_gnn_rev}, we explore their implementation in this work.